 Follow visual cues and signage such as floor decals, colored tape, or signs indicating where to stand to increase distance between individuals moving through the facility.

 Furniture and seating areas in University spaces may be adjusted to accommodate physical distancing requirements.
 Please do not move furniture or make other adjustments to spaces without approval from an authorized University representative familiar with physical distancing requirements.

 All members of the UD community are encouraged to wash their hands with soap and water for at least 20 seconds, not only after using the restroom, but as needed and periodically throughout the day.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% ethanol or 70% isopropanol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands before and after touching your face.

 Contact tracing is essential to prevent the spread of COVID-19.
 All members of the UD community should answer their phones and comply with calls related to contact tracing from the state of Delaware, their home state or the University.

-If you take public transportation or ride on UD shuttles, wear a face mask or face covering and avoid touching surfaces with your hands.
+If you take public transportation or ride on UD shuttles, wear a face mask and avoid touching surfaces with your hands.
 Upon disembarking, wash your hands or use hand sanitizer with at least 60% ethanol or 70% isopropanol as soon as possible and before removing your face covering.